To download my resumé, please click here.

 Web Intern, Agence France-Presse, Washington, D.C.
 September 2017 – present

 Created multimedia packages for AFP newswire clients.
 Copyedited world and sports news articles.
 Selected and captioned photos, videos and graphics to effectively illustrate stories.
 Created a daily photo gallery for AFP’s website.
 Produced social media posts with relevant photos and videos for AFP’s Facebook and Twitter pages.
-Worked closely with newsroom teams beyond the web desk in regards to visuals, copyediting and providing information such as photo copyright restrictions.
+Worked closely with newsroom teams beyond the web desk in regards to visuals, copyediting and translation.

 Editorial Intern, The Triumphant Scoop, New York, N.Y.
 June 2017 – September 2017